Open NowBusinessRound 2

 Who Can Apply

-• Be the registered owner of a crewed aircraft operating under Visual Flight Rules (VFR) or Instrument Flight Rules (IFR) • Aircraft must be shown in an approved registration database, including the CASA Australian aircraft register, a CASA-managed registration database, or an approved Australian Sport Aviation organisation database • Purchase and/or install eligible equipment in the registered aircraft • For ADS-B-OUT or ADS-B EC devices, the purchase/installation must be after 20 December 2021 • For ADS-B-IN or ADS-B-IN and OUT devices, the purchase/installation must be after 31 May 2024 • For a given aircraft, funding is for a device providing ADS-B-OUT or an ADS-B EC device, but not both • If the aircraft previously received funding under ADS-B Round 1, eligibility is limited to equipment that adds ADS-B IN functionality not previously available, or an upgrade from an EC device to installed equipment
+• Be the registered owner of a crewed aircraft operating under Visual Flight Rules (VFR) or Instrument Flight Rules (IFR) • Aircraft must be shown in an approved registration database, including CASA registers or an approved Australian Sport Aviation organisation register • Purchase and/or install eligible ADS-B equipment in the registered aircraft • For ADS-B-OUT or ADS-B EC devices, the purchase/installation must be after 2021-12-20 • For ADS-B-IN or ADS-B-IN and OUT devices, the purchase/installation must be after 2024-05-31 • Cannot claim both an ADS-B-OUT device and an ADS-B EC device for the same aircraft • If the aircraft received a grant under ADS-B Round 1, eligibility is limited to equipment that adds ADS-B IN functionality not previously available, or an upgrade from an EC device to installed equipment

 What's Funded